Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 1. HTTPS vs HTTP / www vs non-www

-https://taystudios.com and https://www.taystudios.com are separate sites to Naver.
-If you serve both, register both and configure a redirect.
+As far as Naver is concerned, https://taystudios.com and https://www.taystudios.com are two separate sites.
+If you serve both, register both and then set up a redirect.

 2. Pasting two sitemaps on one line